kbx81/TubeClock/hardware/README.md

  soldering-related issues that could be affecting the clock's operation.

 After you power on your board for the first time--and if nothing blows up--you'll need to flash the firmware onto the STM32 MCU.
-The board has USB interface that may be used for this purpose, in addition to the SWD connection (P1) or the serial interface on J5.
-Either way, you'll need an appropriate adapter and/or cable to do so.
-You can find the source, compiled binary files and flashing instructions in the `src` folder one level up in the repo's hierarchy.
+Use either the USB interface, the SWD connection on P1, or the serial interface on J5.
+You'll need an appropriate adapter and/or cable to do so.
+You will find the source code and flashing instructions in the `src` folder one level up in the repo's hierarchy.
+ The `bin` directory contains complied binary files for folks who do not wish to compile the source code.
 With the right tools in hand, this can be done in a couple of minutes.

 If you're having trouble flashing the MCU, please see the next section.